szte-wsn/szte-wsn/support/java/org/szte/wsn/dataprocess/ReadMe.txt

-    can't be used for multiple file names by default the output file(s) will be the same as the input file(s) only the extension will be replaced with the output extension
+    can't be used for multiple file names by default the output file(s) will be the same as the input file(s) only the extension will be replaced with the output extension if the output is serial, this option determines the destination e.g.: -if serial@/dev/ttyUSB1:57600

 -ox, -outputext
     determines the extension of output files, if there are more files